 With children of divorce, naturally parents are concerned about doing what is right for the kids.
 Parents want to maintain strong bonds with their children, so those family relationships can continue to grow and strengthen.

 Our Scottsdale divorce attorneys are particularly attentive to the needs and best interests of the children in these situations.
 A parenting plan is required for all minor children of divorce.
 In many cases, forensic child custody evaluations assist parents and the court in determining what is in the children’s best interests.
+Recognizing fathers’ rights and acknowledging their parenting abilities, courts increasingly award joint legal decision-making custody and equal parenting time to dads, as well as sole custody in certain circumstances.

 Additionally, the court has continuing jurisdiction over legal decision-making and parenting time orders.
 It may modify its order after a year or more, but only in the event there is a substantial and continuing change of circumstances.
 Modified custody orders may be sought in an emergency or when the child is in an environment that could seriously endanger his or her emotional, mental, or physical health, safety, or well-being.